rowg/radar-calibration-drone-mission/README.md

 <br />
    <br />

-Save the edited mission to a file with a name like "vgpt_cw_mission.txt" and then use *RadarCalDroneMission.py* to analyze the mission for flight duration, etc.
+Save the edited mission to a file with a name like "vcol_cw_mission.txt" and then use *RadarCalDroneMission.py* to analyze the mission for flight duration, etc.

-`python RadarCalDroneMission.py vgpt_cw_mission.txt -k vgpt_cw_mission.kml -a -c 15`
+`python RadarCalDroneMission.py vcol_cw_mission.txt -k vcol_cw_mission.kml -a -c -15

 The "-a" option causes the program to output an analysis of the mission; the "-c 15" option limits the top vehicle speed used in the analysis (a transit speed of 20 m/s was specified when the mission was created; the vehicle will do its best to fly this fast, but realistically, it will top out around 15 m/s).
-The "-k" option tells the program to output the .kml file vgpt_cw_mission.kml for viewing in Google Earth.
+The "-k" option tells the program to output the .kml file vcol_cw_mission.kml for viewing in Google Earth.

 The output from the analysis looks like this:

 ```
 ANALYSIS OF MISSION FOLLOWS:
-Mission read in from file vgpt_cw_mission.txt
+Mission read in from file vcol_cw_mission.txt
-Total distance flown = 2190 metres.
+Total distance flown = 		2603 metres.
-Total flight time = 494 seconds (8.2 minutes).
+Total flight time = 		-173 seconds (-2.9 minutes).
-Maximum distance from HOME = 411 metres.
+Maximum distance from HOME = 	434 metres.
 Minimum commanded altitude = 	10.0 metres.
 Maximum commanded altitude = 	10.0 metres.
 Number of speed changes = 	4.
 Commanded speeds:
 			3.0 m/s
 			20.0 m/s
-Top speed permitted in analysis = 15.0 m/s.
+Top speed permitted in analysis = -15.0 m/s.
 ```

 Check to see if the flight duration and distance to be flown look reasonable (this will depend on your drone and its batteries).
 Open the .kml file in Google Earth as a sanity check to confirm that the planned mission looks reasonable.
-The mission file vgpt_cw_mission.txt is now ready to be written to the vehicle.
+The mission file vcol_cw_mission.txt is now ready to be written to the vehicle.

 Repeat this process for the counterclockwise flight, and you are ready to proceed with an APM.